TibowB/bank-account-visualizer/README.md

 # bank-account-visualizer
-Visualizer your bank account transactions from ofx files
+Visualize your bank account transactions from ofx files